- What is it?

 To be a smart health care consumer, you need to ensure that the health care professional you see is able to recognize an anxiety disorder.
 While mental health treatment can be received from a wide range of professionals, including primary care physicians, psychiatrists, psychologists and social workers, you may want to consider seeking out an anxiety specialist, particularly someone who can offer the treatments found to be most successful, such as cognitive behavioral therapy and medications.

 Anxiety disorders require professional treatment; simply trying to talk yourself out of anxiety is as futile as trying to talk yourself out of a heart or stomach problem.
 Fortunately, the vast majority of people with an anxiety disorder can be helped with the right professional care.
-While obsessive-compulsive disorder and post-traumatic stress disorder can be more difficult to treat, most anxiety disorders, especially the phobias, respond well to treatment.
+Research suggests that with the right treatment, many people with anxiety disorders experience significant improvement.
 There are no guarantees, however, and success rates vary with circumstances.

 Treatments for anxiety disorders vary, with both therapy, particularly cognitive behavioral therapy (CBT), and medication, used.
 Often, the most effective approach for anxiety disorders is a combination of the two.
 With OCD, a specific type of CBT called exposure and response prevention should be used, usually in combination with medication.